InfinityDevelopments/JavaScript-Shopping-Cart/README.txt

-This JavaScript Shopping Cart project is 'DECOUPLED', which means it only has the logic to run all the functions and operations, you need to couple it up with HTML
+This JavaScript Shopping Cart project is 'DECOUPLED', which means it only has the logic to run all the functions and operations, you need to couple it up with HTML.
+Also, it is not finished project but project that i'm working on and any comments, ideas or help are all welcome.
+Happy coding folks.
+Peace